CKIA-FM

 CKIA-FM is a French-language Canadian radio station located in Quebec City, Quebec.

 The station operates under a community radio licence and is owned by a non-profit group known as Radio Basse-Ville.
-It broadcasts on 88.3 MHz with an effective radiated power of 350 watts (class A) using an omnidirectional antenna, broadcasting from Edifice Marie-Guyart in downtown Quebec City.
+It broadcasts on 88.3 MHz with an effective radiated power of 350 watts (class A) using an omnidirectional antenna, broadcasting from 191 Rue Saint-Paul in Vieux-Québec.